 - Donors avoid paying capital gains tax on the sale of appreciated stock.

 - Donors also qualify for a federal income tax deduction for the full fair market value of the stock gift.

 The MCV Foundation is here to make the process as easy as possible.
-Learn how you can make a gift of stock to support the MCV Campus by visiting our securities page or contacting Jenny Ramey, director of gift planning.
+Learn how you can make a gift of stock to support the MCV Campus by visiting our securities page or contacting Brian Thomas, vice president and chief development officer.